 As a domain investor, I have never been a big fan of new domain extensions (domains that are not .com, .net, or .org).
 They can be expensive, risky, and confusing.
 But, as a website developer, I understand there are times where it is beneficial to use one.
+For example, there has been a major increase in things like the Carrd website builder which provides you with a short URL that fits into your social platform bios.
+It’s a great way to have a simple website to boost your online presence.
 A year ago, I found myself looking for a domain for my artificial intelligence business, and all the good ones were already taken.
 I noticed that some companies in the industry were using .ai domains, so I decided that seemed like a good fit for what I was doing also.
 Because artificial intelligence is a cutting-edge technology, having a more modern domain extension projects an innovative image.
 And, more importantly, my first choice was available: impulse.ai (the name of my company is Impulse Communications).

 It was actually harder than I thought it would be to register the domain.
 It turns out Godaddy.com and the other popular registrars don’t offer .ai domains, so I Googled it and found only two companies that did.
 I choose 101domain.com because they were the least expensive ($80/year).
 Although this was much more than I wanted to spend, in the end it worked out fine, because I was going to pay a programmer to create a site for me but instead used the free website builder 101domain.com offered.
 In half an hour I had my site up and running for free at http://impulse.ai .